- Home

 - shrink the size of the cancer

-- reduce any pain and other problems caused by the cancer.
+- stop some pain and other problems caused by the cancer.

-Other ways include swallowing tablets or drinking liquid medicine.
-You may need to take this once or twice a day for a set time.
+Other ways to have chemo include swallowing tablets or drinking liquid medicine.
+You may have to take this once or twice a day for a certain time.

-Your doctor (called a medical oncologist) will tell you how long you will have chemotherapy.
+Your chemo doctor (called a medical oncologist) will tell you how long you should have chemo.
 This will depend on:

 - the type of cancer you have

-- the type of medicine given to you by your doctor
+- the type of medicine your doctor gives you

-- how you feel when you are getting chemotherapy
+- how you feel when you’re getting chemo.

-Chemotherapy medicines are really strong so they can kill the cancer in your body.
-Sometimes these medicines can affect how you look and feel.
+Chemo medicines are really strong so they can destroy the cancer in your body.
+Sometimes these medicines can affect how you look and feel (called side effects).
+Many side effects can be treated, and often go away after treatment stops.

-Your doctor will tell you what to expect, but some people:
+Your doctor will tell you what to expect, but you may:

-- have nausea and may want to vomit (spu)
+- have nausea (feel sick) and vomit (spew)